Financing Your Purchase

 Before you start talking to lenders, it's helpful to get familiar with some key mortgage terms.
 Knowing the basics will make conversations with financial professionals smoother and help you feel more confident.

-Amortization Period: The total length of time you'll take to pay off your mortgage.
+• Amortization Period: The total length of time you'll take to pay off your mortgage.
+Up to 35 years.

-Fixed Interest Rate: An interest rate that stays the same for a set period, giving you predictable payments.
+• Fixed Interest Rate: An interest rate that stays the same for a set period, giving you predictable payments.
+Fixed rates are the least flexible, however, payments and rate doesn't change over the contract period.

-Prepayment Penalty: A fee some lenders charge if you pay off your mortgage early or make extra payments beyond what's agreed upon.
+• Prepayment Penalty: A fee some lenders charge if you pay off your mortgage early or make extra payments beyond what's agreed upon.
+Some lenders will allow up to 15% of the mortgaged amount be paid on top of your normal payments.

 The Benefits of Getting Pre-Approved